Business Partners and Customers Due Diligence Policy

 Red Flags

-- a history of Bribery or Corruption-related issues in the proposed Business Partner’s organization;
+• a history of Bribery or Corruption-related issues in the proposed Business Partner’s or Customer’s organization;

-- rumours that the proposed Business Partner is or has been involved in Bribery or Corruption;
+• rumors or media information that the proposed Business Partner or Customer is or has been involved in Bribery or Corruption or suspicious transactions;

-- an unclear ownership structure or lack of office or work address;
+• an unclear ownership structure, problems for identifications or lack of office or work address;

-- where the proposed Business Partner makes any of the following demands: payments of commission to other third parties; payments of commission in cash or other untraceable funds; and/or payments of commission into foreign bank accounts or to unidentifiable companies;
+• where the proposed Business Partner or Customer makes any of the following demands: payments of commission to other third parties; payments of commission in cash or other untraceable funds; and/or payments of commission into foreign bank accounts or to unidentifiable companies;

-- where the Business Partner relies heavily on contacts rather than expertise in order to win business, or otherwise has an apparent lack of qualifications or resources needed to perform the services they are offering;
+• where the Business Partner or Customer relies heavily on contacts rather than expertise in order to win business, or otherwise has an apparent lack of qualifications or resources needed to perform the services they are offering;

-- where payments are or proposed to be made from any tax havens or offshore jurisdictions that are considered high risk from a Money Laundering or Terrorist Financing perspective; and
+• where payments by or to Business Partner or Customer are or proposed to be made from or to any tax havens or offshore jurisdictions that are considered high risk from a Money Laundering or Terrorist Financing perspective; and

-- where the proposed Business Partner is refusing to provide requested screening information or to include any Bribery and Corruption-related legal provisions in the contract.
+• where the proposed Business Partner or Customer is refusing to provide requested screening information or to include any Bribery and Corruption-related legal provisions in the contract.

-When one or more red flags are identified in respect of a Business Partner, enhanced Due Diligence will be required.
+When one or more red flags are identified in respect of a Business Partner or Customer, enhanced Due Diligence will be required.

 Geography